 Everyone gets gray hair color at different paces and ages; it could be as early as your twenties when you notice your first grays, or as late into your seventies and eighties.
 As we age, pigment cells within our hair follicles die, zapping that hair strand of its melanin and rendering it a more transparent color such as gray or white.
 It's a natural occurrence that we can either embrace, enhance, or cover-up, depending on preference.

-The recent lockdowns, as well as general beauty and hair trends and celebrity movements, have found more and more people in the gray camp, and if you're a proud member of #TeamGray, here's to making the best of what nature has to offer!
+Recently, beauty and hair trends and celebrity movements such as herringbone highlights have found more and more people in the gray camp, and if you're a proud member of #TeamGray, here's to making the best of what nature has to offer!
 In terms of hair color, it's certainly an easy hairstyle to consider, seeing as you will need very minimal maintenance to keep it looking fresh and vibrant.

 There's no guaranteed route to a full head of gray hair either (but read our guide to transitioning to gray hair for the process to be as seamless as possible).
 And grayed hair also tends to be a different texture from your natural hair color—so as you get more gray strands, tweaking your routine to keep hair smooth, moisturized, and yes, non-brassy, is also important.
 When adapting your regimen you'll likely find that hair toner becomes one of the most important hair products in your arsenal, because of it's ability to add shine and neutralize unwanted tinges.

 Speaking of brassy, hair experts have a bit to say on keeping grays crisp and cool-toned.
 “There are so many factors that make gray hair look dull and start to go yellow—the sun, chlorine, and wind are just a few, and until now there have really been limited options to keep it looking its best,” says Zoë Irwin, Wella Professionals Color Trend Expert.
-“In September 2021, Wella Professionals is launching an amazing new product cal becomes one of the most important hair products in your arsenal, because of it's ability to add shine and neutralize unwanted ting.
+But all that's changing now, here's how.

 What you need to know if you plan to dye your hair gray